mhasan004/Play-Share-App/README.md

       * `USER_SECRET_KEY`  - This will be used to make the admin's and user's access JWT
       * `REFRESH_TOKEN_SECRET` - This is used to generate a refresh JWT refresh
       * `COOKIE_SECRET` - This is used to sign HttpOnly cookies
       * `SALT_NUM = 10` - Can keep this as is.
 This is the salt number to hash the password and the JWT User Secret Key to store in the database.
 Can change this number every year to change the hashing algorithm of these fields.
+      * `USE_TLS` = false  - Do you want to use the TLS handshake? false = TLS diabled (do this when using https). true = enabled.
     </details>
 2) `redis-server` - start the redis server for REST API server.
-May need to downlaod redis.
+May need to downlOAd redis.
 3) `npm install` on the ***CLIENT_REACT*** and ***SERVER*** directories
 4) `npm start` on the ***CLIENT_REACT*** and ***SERVER*** directories to run the client and server
 <br/>